-The tax impact within the Study Area is estimated at \$2,252 for a primary residence valued at \$530,000.
-This represents an increase of \$1,779 above the projected County levy of \$473.
-The difference between the County tax and the Town tax is the additional cost residents of the Study Area will pay to provide their own municipal services as an incorporated town.
-One-time government building costs, and incorporation costs outlined in UCA 10-2a-220 contribute to the escalated cost in 2024.
-The estimated impact decreases in 2025 as illustrated in TABLE 8.4.
-The one-time up-front cost may be mitigated by extending the cost over many years through alternative financing options.
+The tax impact within the Study Area is estimated at \$442 for a primary residence valued at \$530,000.
+This represents a decrease of \$31 from the projected County levy of \$473.
+The difference between the County tax and the Town tax is the cost saved to residents of the Study Area in providing their own municipal services as an incorporated town.
+Government building costs and incorporation costs outlined in UCA 10-2a-220 contribute to escalated costs in the first years after incorporation.
+The estimated impact decreases year-over-year as illustrated in TABLE 8.4.
+In this scenario, the one-time government building cost of \$300,000 is amortized over a 20-year period; this arrangement includes a four percent interest rate and a two percent cost of issuance addition.